 I’m a highly sensitive person (HSP).
 I learned about it when I came across a video on youtube.
 Then I read the book – The Highly Sensitive Person by Elaine Aron.
 I was 21 at that time.
 And it’s the best thing that happened that year.

 I struggled to communicate fluently with people I don’t know.
-I am very open-minded but it takes me a long time to have a long conversation with peoples I’m not familiar with.
-I had hard times to express what I feel in words.
+I am very open-minded but it takes me a long time to have a long conversation with people I’m not familiar with.
+I had a hard time expressing what I feel in words.
 Even if I admire a person or how I felt when they helped me.
 It was difficult.

 Even now I’m working on it but it’s better now.

 Here you should not listen to anyone.

 If you choose a career early (that you love) and devote yourself to it then you will be successful no matter what.
 But if you let anyone influence you or don’t take that decision early, you will end up with a career you hate or don’t like at all.

 Many people end up working in a job that they don’t like because they have dependent on someone to choose their carer for them.